Real-World Deployment of Cloud-based Autonomous Mobility Systems for Outdoor and Indoor Environments: Case Study: Indoor application

-The proposed CAM system was implemented and evaluated at the University of Waterloo to simulate the hospital environment.
-A total of four sensor nodes were installed across two separate areas for different experimental objectives.
-Specifically, Sensor Nodes 1 to 3 were deployed along a hallway to evaluate asset management capabilities, whereas Sensor Node 4 was positioned to assess autonomous driving functionalities, including human-robot interaction and control.
-Fig.~\ref{Fig: Indoor_setting}(a) illustrates the detailed placement of the sensor nodes, while Fig.~\ref{Fig: Indoor_setting}(b) shows the actual CAM units, with their corresponding node numbers marked in red as referenced in Fig.~\ref{Fig: Indoor_setting}(a).
+To assess the feasibility of the proposed CAM framework for the indoor environment, the proposed system was implemented and evaluated in our lab to simulate the hospital environment.
+As shown in Fig. \ref{Fig: framework} (b), a total of four sensor nodes are installed across two separate areas for different experimental objectives.
+Specifically, Nodes i, ii, and iii are deployed along a hallway to evaluate autonomous driving functionalities, whereas Node iv is positioned to assess human-robot interaction ability.
+Fig. \ref{Fig: framework} (d) shows each individual indoor ISNs.

-A retrofitted autonomous medical bed, shown in Fig.~\ref{Fig: Indoor_results} (a), was utilized for both testing scenarios.
-The bed is equipped with two driving modules: one mounted at the front and the other at the rear.
+An autonomous robot that was retrofitted from a medical bed, shown in Fig.~\ref{Fig: framework} (f), is utilized for both testing scenarios.
+The robot is equipped with two driving modules: one mounted at the front and the other at the rear.
 Each module contains a centrally located motorized wheel, flanked by two caster wheels on either side for stability.
-The motorized wheels are capable of generating independent driving forces and steering motions, enabling omnidirectional movement of the bed.
+The motorized wheels are capable of generating independent driving forces and steering motions, enabling omnidirectional movement of the robot.